DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 - Our game is data.
 Our systems are machines that process this data.
 - Change the game without changing code.
 - This allows for *emergent design*: Designers can make things without having to ask for a specific feature.
 We can make new game mechanics we didn't even know existed.
+- The more we can change the game at runtime, the more we can fine-tune and experiment with values.
+If we can save our runtime-state (like how we can with scriptable objects), then great!

 ## Debuggable
+- Test any single piece in isolation
+- The more editability we have, the more we can have debug views and features.
+- Never consider some feature done until you have some plan for how you're going to debug it.